-Once you find a low-price product, you should assure that the model, the condition of the product, and its hardware are exactly the same to the one that you want to buy; apart from that, make sure that it has a warranty.
+Once you find a low-price product, you should ensure that the model, the condition of the product, and its hardware are exactly the same as the one that you want to buy; apart from that, make sure that it has a warranty.

 Here is the comparison table of the five best fish finders on the market: